wp-plugins/r3df-multisite-language-indicator/readme.txt

 named sites in multilingual multisites.
 This is most helpfull in sites with admin language selectors, where the admin language does not reflect the site language.

 There is a French translation of this plugin included.
-It was mostly a test of the translation of the plugin.
-It's not a great translation, if you can improve it please let me know.
+The French translation was created mostly to test the localization of the plugin.
+It's a "machine" translation, and as a result, not very good.
+If you can improve it, or provide translations for other languages, please let me know.

 == Installation ==